lloydchang/client-side-canary-deployment/README.md

     subgraph "Client-Side Detection"
         G --> CL[Client browsers]
-        CL --> CL1[Poll version.json every 5 minutes]
+        CL --> CL1[Poll variant.json every 5 minutes]
-        CL1 -->|Version Changed| CL2[Reload page]
+        CL1 -->|Variant Changed| CL2[Reload page]
         CL2 --> CL3[Load new configuration]
         CL3 --> CL4[Apply new canary percentages]
     end
 ```

-## Automatic Version Detection & Client Refresh
+## Automatic Variant Detection & Client Refresh

 The system ensures all clients stay up-to-date with the latest canary configurations:

 1. **Server-Side Updates**:
-   - Every deployment updates `version.json` with an incremented version number
+   - Every deployment updates `variant.json` with an incremented version number
    - Configuration changes update `frontend/assets/config/canary-config.json`
    - All changes are deployed to GitHub Pages automatically

 2. **Client-Side Detection**:
    - The `CanaryConfigManager` loads configuration from multiple sources with proper precedence
-   - All pages poll for changes to `version.json` every 5 minutes
+   - All pages poll for changes to `variant.json` every 5 minutes
-   - When version changes are detected, the page triggers a hard reload
+   - When variant changes are detected, the page triggers a hard reload
-   - Local version information is stored in localStorage for comparison
+   - Local variant information is stored in localStorage for comparison

 This ensures that when canary percentages are adjusted (either automatically or manually), all users receive the updated configuration without manual intervention.